MershaLab/PAMAM/README.md

 source('~/PAMAM code three way.R')

-Usages of two-way analysis can be found https://github.com/MershaLab/PAMAM/blob/master/Three-way%20usages.docx.
+Usages of two-way analysis can be found at https://github.com/MershaLab/PAMAM/blob/master/Three-way%20usages.docx.
 For details and examples, please check the supplemental file for our AdmixPower article in Genetics, http://www.genetics.org/content/207/3/873.supplemental

-Usages of three-way analysis can be found here.
+Usages of three-way analysis can be found at https://github.com/MershaLab/PAMAM/blob/master/Three-way%20usages.docx.